How to Split a PDF Into Multiple Files

 Breaking scanned batch files into individual documents.
 A batch scan from a document feeder produces one large PDF - a stack of letters, forms, or receipts in one file.
 Split into individual documents for proper filing.

 Preparing pages for OCR.
-Scanned documents split into smaller sections run through OCR faster.
+Scanned documents split into smaller sections run through OCR PDF faster.
 Or extract just the pages with unreadable scans and run OCR on those specifically, then merge the result back.
+The guide to scanning documents to PDF covers the capture side of that same workflow.

 Name your split files immediately after downloading. "split_1.pdf" and "split_2.pdf" in your Downloads folder look identical.
 Rename them to reflect their content - "Q1_Report_Chapters1-3.pdf" or "InvoiceBundle_Jan2026_P1-5.pdf".